 Due to the plastic head, you will be able to rest assured, because it will not fluctuate in pitch with humidity and temperature changes, which is a common problem among other bongos that you can find on the market.

-3. Remo KD-5400-01 bongo drums
+3. Remo KD-5400-01 Kids Percussion Bongo Drum

 If you wish to find entry-level bongo drums that will help you learn your playing style and improve your playing perspective, you should also consider the Remo KD-5400-01 bongo drums.